rlphjyson/companion/README.md

 # companion
-LLM based flutter app utilizing Gemini API to bring the use of AI to our daily lives.
+LLM based flutter app powered by Gemini API to bring the use of AI to our daily lives.

 ## Getting Started